 Improbable Fiction: History

-In 2005, the Stephen Joseph Theatre in Scarborough celebrated its 50th anniversary and Alan Ayckbourn decided to mark it with a light-hearted celebration of the power of the imagination called Improbable Fiction.
+In 2005, the Stephen Joseph Theatre in Scarborough celebrated its 50th anniversary - the company had been founded by Stephen Joseph in 1955 as Theatre in the Round at the Library Theatre in Scarborough - and Alan Ayckbourn decided to mark it with a light-hearted celebration of the power of the imagination called Improbable Fiction.

 The play’s title is taken from Shakespeare ("If this were played upon a stage now, I could condemn it as improbable fiction." -